ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 >
 > b) a table listing all the pairwise correlations (again in supp material) that provides the data presented in the figures: covariance, correlation, sample size of available paired empirical data, sample size after imputation that was used in your analysis.

-We have included the corresponding tables as Supplementary Tables S3 and S4, respectively, and added text briefly describing these figures to the methods (lines XXX TODO).
+We have included the corresponding tables as Supplementary Tables S3 and S4, respectively, and added text describing these figures to the methods (lines 267, 307-311).

 > c) as requested by reviewer 2, please report the correlations and/or covariance for the various analyses based only on available pairwise data and based on imputed data.
 A scatterplot would be interesting, across all relationships (correlations better than covariance so that the units are comparable).
 We need to know how much data imputation influences your results.

-Given that multiple imputation is a fundamental aspect of our method, and the large extent of missingness (especially pairwise) in the data, we believe that an analysis on un-imputed data would not be worthwhile.
+Given that multiple imputation is a fundamental aspect of our method and the large extent of missingness (especially pairwise) in the data, we believe that an analysis on un-imputed data would not be worthwhile.
 However, we agree with the broader point that the relationship between sampling and correlation strength is worth more detailed investigation.
-We have expanded our methods (lines XXX TODO) and results (lines XXX TODO) text accordingly, including specific references to Supplementary Table XXX and Figures XXX.
+We have expanded our methods (lines 307-311) and results (lines 397-413) text accordingly.

 > d) finally, unless this has been done in previous papers (in which case you could provide citation and discussion), could you do a jackknife where you leave each data point out, rerun the imputation routine and estimate that value, and then report a scatterplot of observed vs. imputed data for each point, and the RMSE?
 If this was done on normalized data results could be compared across all variables.